Middle School Curriculum Guide

 EIGHTH-GRADE FRENCH

-Students in eighth-grade French strengthen all four language skills - listening, speaking, reading, and writing - through a variety of activities including working with dialogues, writing short biographies and creative pieces, and reading short stories.
+Students in eighth-grade French strengthen all four language skills - listening, speaking, reading, and writing - through a variety of activities including working with dialogues, songs, articles, videos, films, and reading short stories.
 Students continue to study the culture and traditions of France and francophone countries.
-They often use the Internet to do research on cultural, artistic, and sporting events that span the French-speaking world.
+They use the Internet to do research on cultural, artistic, and sporting events that span the French-speaking world.
 Eighth-grade French students study the passé compose and the imparfait, reflexive verbs in the present tense, and demonstrative adjectives.
-They perfect their use of the future tense and negative and affirmative command forms of regular and irregular verbs.
+They increase their confidence in the use of the future tense and negative and affirmative command forms of regular and irregular verbs.
 Emphasis is placed on the use of direct and indirect object pronouns with all verb tenses.
-Vocabulary comes largely from a variety of readings in the core text, Discovering French, and includes such topics as weekend activities, going camping with friends, traveling, and ordering at a restaurant.
-Les Misérables and Les Choristes are two feature films that students view in French with English subtitles.
+Vocabulary comes largely from a variety of readings in the core text, Discovering French Today 2 and includes such topics as weekend activities, going camping with friends, traveling, and ordering at a restaurant.
+La Gloire de mon père and Les Choristes are two feature films that students view in French with English subtitles.

 Each year, the entire eighth grade participates in a language field trip to New York City during which students visit an exhibit or cultural event related to the language they study, including, when possible, a docent-guided experience in the target language.
 Students then enjoy lunch in an ethnic restaurant where they interact with wait staff in the language they study.

 Successful completion of eighth-grade French enables students to enter Level 2 in the Upper School.
-Placement approval for Level 2 Honors courses requires a year-end average of 90 percent or higher.
+Placement approval for Level 2 Honors courses requires a year-end average and March exam grade of 90 percent or higher and teacher recommendation.
 Students appropriately placed in Level 2 Honors show motivation, maturity, responsibility, and hard work, and they make consistent efforts to use solely the target language in class.
 They display excellence in the four main language skills - listening, speaking, reading and writing - and meet all commitments in a timely manner.

 Spanish